use-jolt-setup

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use when building Flutter widgets in a setup-once / hooks-driven composition style — declaring signals, controllers, listenables, effects, timers, and lifecycle callbacks through `use*` hooks inside a `setup` function that runs once, owns and disposes those resources, and returns a builder for reactive rebuilds.
-Provides SetupWidget, SetupMixin (on existing StatefulWidget), and SetupBuilder.About this skill
+Provides SetupWidget, SetupMixin (on existing StatefulWidget), and SetupBuilder.Key capabilities

 Use Jolt Setup